prdoyle/bosk/docs/USERS.md

 Updates that can't be applied due to the contents of the bosk state are silently ignored.

 In contrast, updates that are impossible to apply regardless of the state tree contents will throw an exception at submission time;
-examples include an attempt to modify a nonexistent field in an existing object, or an attempt to submit an update when an error has left the driver temporarily unable to accept updates.
+examples include an attempt to modify a nonexistent field in an object, or an attempt to submit an update when an error has left the driver temporarily unable to accept updates.

 #### Replacement